Guia Gomez

-Guia Guanzon Gomez ([ˈgɔmɛs]; born April 20, 1942) is a Filipina actress, businesswoman and politician.
+Guia Guanzon Gomez ([ˈgɔmɛs]; born April 20, 1942) is a Filipino actress, businesswoman and politician.
 She is the former mayor of San Juan, having won 75% of total votes during the 2010 elections.
-She is known for her previous relationship with former president Joseph Estrada, with whom she has a son, former Senator JV Ejercito.
+She is known for her previous relationship with former president Joseph Estrada, with whom she has a son, Senator JV Ejercito.

 Early life and education

-Guia Gomez was born in Bacolod to Silaynon Doctor Dominador Gomez and Paz Guanzon of Iloilo City.
+Gomez was born in Bacolod to Silaynon Doctor Dominador Gomez and Paz Guanzon of Iloilo City.
 She was the valedictorian during her elementary years at the University of Negros Occidental - Recoletos (formerly Occidental Negros Institute) and completed her high school studies at the Philippine Women's College in Davao City.
 She graduated from the Philippine Women's University with a degree in Business Administration and a major in Accounting.

-Relationship with Former President Joseph Estrada
+Relationship with Joseph Estrada

-While still in college, Guia starred in several films, include Cuatro Cantos (1960), Rancho Grande (1960) and Isang Paa sa Hukay (1958).
-It was in the film Asiong Salonga, however, that she found romance, eventually falling for her leading man, former President Joseph Estrada.
-She halted a promising film career in order to finish her college degree and pursue a career in business.
+While in college Gomez starred in several films, including Cuatro Cantos (1960), Rancho Grande (1960) and Isang Paa sa Hukay (1958).
+She was in the film Asiong Salonga whose lead actor was Joseph Estrada.
+She halted her film career to finish her college degree and pursue a career in business.

-She would later prove instrumental in helping Erap, as the former president is more popularly known, in his political career - as he later ran for mayor of San Juan in 1967.
-Despite being declared the loser of the election, he appealed the matter all the way to the Supreme Court, which eventually declared him as the true Mayor of San Juan.
-During his tenure as Mayor of San Juan, she served as his first lady.
-It was also during this period that their son JV was born.
+She later helped Estrada when he ran for mayor of San Juan in 1967.
+During his tenure as mayor she served as his first lady and their son JV Ejercito was born.

-During her tenure as first lady of San Juan and prior to her own entry to politics, Guia Gomez set-up over thirty of her own businesses in Real Estate, food, and trading.
-She hold several of these companies together with her son JV.
+While first lady of San Juan, Gomez set up over thirty of her own businesses in real estate, food, and trading.
+She owns several of these companies together with her son.

 Mayor of San Juan (2010–2019)

 2010 Elections

-In 2009, Guia Gomez declared her intention to replace her son, JV Ejercito as mayor of San Juan.
-In line with this, she formed her own political party, called Partido Magdiwang.
-She serves as president of the party while her son serves as the chairperson.
-It is a "San Juan-wide local political party with offices and chapters in majority of its barangays local wide."
+In 2009, Gomez declared her intention to replace her son, JV Ejercito as mayor of San Juan.
+She formed her own political party, called Partido Magdiwang, of which she is president and her son is chairperson.

-She later won in a landslide, with over 42,000 votes, approximately 75% of the total vote.
-Later on, she said the reason that she is mayor now is because her son had many projects including the completion of the PUP San Juan Campus and the completion of the new San Juan City Hall which she wanted to see finished.
+She later won with over 42,000 votes, approximately 75% of the total vote.